Fauci says herd immunity could require nearly 90% to get coronavirus vaccine

-(Reuters) - Herd immunity against the novel coronavirus could require vaccination rates approaching as high as 90%, Dr. Anthony Fauci, the most prominent U.S. infectious disease expert, said in an interview published on Thursday.
+(Reuters) - Herd immunity against the novel coronavirus could require vaccination rates approaching as high as 90%, Dr. Anthony Fauci, the most prominent U.S. infectious disease expert, said in an interview published on Thursday in The New York Times.

 More than 1 million Americans have received a first dose of a vaccine since Dec.
 14, according to the U.S. Centers for Disease Control, or only about 0.3% of the population.